 Thus, having long-lasting foods can help you survive off the grid and support your concept of lengthy self-sufficiency.

-The article will provide you with a list of foodstuffs that can last for weeks and thus that are virtually immortal.
+The article will provide you with a list of foodstuffs that can last for weeks and thus are virtually immortal.

 They can last 2-5 weeks if you store them in a dry, cool dark place.
 There are different varieties of potatoes across the world, but irrespective of the type, they can survive longer under the right conditions.
-It also said that potatoes varieties like russet, Yukon gold, red Pontiac, Katahdin, and Kennebec can be stored for 4-6 months.
+It also said that potato varieties like russet, Yukon gold, red Pontiac, Katahdin, and Kennebec can be stored for 4-6 months.

 Further, they shouldn’t be stored next to other foods like onion due to the gas and moisture they produce that can cause potatoes to spoil.
 The two should only come together when cooking, but not when they are raw.

 They include beans, lentils, peas, peanuts, and soybeans, among others.
 They have an indefinite shelf life if stored when they are dehydrated.
 Further, canned beans can last up to 6 years; however, you need to check for botulism signs before consuming them.

 It’s a typical staple food across the world.
 Rice can last between 4 to 5 years when stored in the pantry.
 However, brown rice has a shorter shelf life, which is 6-8 months in the pantry, 8-12 months in the refrigerator, and for several years in the freezer.

 The egg-cellent option is shelf-stable that can last for 15 years.
 The product can be bought from a long-term food company.